Logical Consequences vs. Punishment: What Actually Changes Student Behavior?

 Inconsistency turns logical consequences into empty threats.

-What Logical Consequences Are NOT
+What Logical Consequences in the Classroom Are Not

 They are not: